Police: Virginia Mom Tried To Suffocate Newborn In Plastic Bin

 — Berny Bos (@MyBirthTV) October 3, 2016

-In 2013, a teenage girl was caught with the dead body of a newborn baby, in a shopping bag.
+In 2013, a teenage girl was caught with the dead body of a newborn baby in a shopping bag.
 The horrifying discovery was made when the girl was allegedly trying to shoplift from a Victoria’s Secret store.
-New York Daily News reports that text messages from the teen mom’s phone indicated that she callously planned the newborn’s murder.
+The New York Daily News reports that text messages from the teen mom’s phone indicated that she callously planned the newborn’s murder.

 Tiona Rodriguez, 18, caught with a dead newborn boy in a shopping bag as she was shoplifting http://t.co/vcX9RY0Niu via @MailOnline